keltia/fetiche-rs/docs/BUILD.md

 ## Cloning the repository

-Fetiche is hosted primarily on [Github] with clones on the different machines I work on.
+Fetiche is hosted primarily on [Github] with clones on our own internal Gitlab and on the different machines I work on.

 > NOTE: I do use [jujustu] myself now.